stevotron/php-class-Err/README.md

 If only *ignore* errors occur during run time, nothing is logged and the script runs as intended.

-If any *background* errors occur on top of any *ignore* errors, then all errors will be logged in the defined background file.
+If any *background* errors occur on top of any *ignore* errors, then all errors will be logged in the defined background file and the script runs as intended.

 If any errors occur that are not listed in *ignore* or *background* then the script will terminate.
 Errors will be dumped to screen, or logged in the defined terminate file depending on the property value for $termination_message.